3redronin/mu-server/HTTP2-CONCURRENCY.md

 * early responses with a still-open request side;
 * resets while handlers are reading or writing;
 * multiple streams with independent progress;
-* handler-executor saturation and rejection (after execution-domain separation);
+* handler-executor saturation and rejection;
 * graceful and forced connection shutdown; and
 * completion callback state and exactly-once behaviour.